Germany, Live Fire Build Up MRX/FTX 2008

 After another 6 months I got a full-time job in an industrial laundry and my now pregnant wife joined me, working on the machines until she was seven months pregnant and then had to cope while I secured a better job with an Aerospace company in Farnborough.

 That's a different story which involves me working away from home for 3 months and at least 5 hours away from Trace at night due to ferry times, so of course she started bleeding one night at dark 'o' clock.

 I'm a hundred miles away and my "about to pop" wife is ringing me at 01:00 and telling me she's bleeding.

 I told her to hang up and dial for an ambulance immediately while I rang Nick.

-They got pulled by a copper, who understood the situation and blue lit their car all the way to Newport St Mary's Hospital.
+They got pulled over by a copper who understood the situation and who kindly escorted them at speed to St Mary's Hospital.

 Thankfully it was a false alarm and Finn Patrick was born later that week, and I finally managed to reach the Isle of Wight and my new family.